joaulo/blender_render_manager/README.md

 # Installation

-It installs like a standard Blender addon, just download the .zip file on your PC, then go to *Blender> Edit> Preferences...* follow the traditional installation.
+It installs like a standard Blender addon, just download the .zip file on your PC, then go to *Blender> Edit> Preferences...*, use the *Install…* button and use the File Browser to select the .zip add-on file.
 For more information, refer to the [Blender manual page](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html?highlight=preferences).

 # How does it work?